arcan1s/ahriman/docs/architecture.rst

 By default, it parses rows into python dictionary.
 In addition, the following pseudo-types are supported:

-* ``dict[str, Any]``, ``list[Any]`` - for storing JSON data structures in database (technically there is no restriction on types for dictionary keys and values, but it is recommended to use only string keys).
+* ``dict[str, Any]`` and ``list[Any]`` - for storing JSON data structures in database (technically there is no restriction on types for dictionary keys and values, but it is recommended to use only string keys).
 The type is stored as ``json`` data type and ``json.loads`` and ``json.dumps`` methods are used in order to read and write from/to database respectively.

 Basic flows
 -----------

 By default package build operations are performed with ``PACKAGER`` which is specified in ``makepkg.conf``, however, it is possible to override this variable from command line; in this case service performs lookup in the following way:

-* If packager is not set, it reads environment variables (e.g. ``SUDO_USER`` and ``USER``), otherwise it uses value from command line.
+* If packager is not set, it reads environment variables (e.g. ``DOAS_USER``, ``SUDO_USER`` and ``USER``), otherwise it uses value from command line.
 * It checks users for the specified username and tries to extract packager variable from it.
-* If packager value has been found, it will be passed as ``PACKAGER`` system variable (additional sudo configuration might be required).
+* If packager value has been found, it will be passed as ``PACKAGER`` system variable (additional sudo configuration to pass environment variables might be required).

 Add new packages or rebuild existing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Idea is to add package to a build queue from which it will be handled automatically during the next update run.
+The idea is to add package to a build queue from which it will be handled automatically during the next update run.
 Different variants are supported:

-* If supplied argument is file, then application moves the file to the directory with built packages.
-Same rule applies for directory, but in this case it copies every package-like file from the specified directory.
+* If supplied argument is file, then application moves the file to the directory with the built packages.
+Same rule is applied for directory, but in this case it copies every package-like file from the specified directory.
 * If supplied argument is directory and there is ``PKGBUILD`` file there, it will be treated as local package.
 In this case it will queue this package to build and copy source files (``PKGBUILD`` and ``.SRCINFO``) to caches.
-* If supplied argument looks like URL (i.e. it has scheme - e.g. ``http://`` which is neither ``data`` nor ``file``), it tries to download the package from the specified remote source.
+* If supplied argument looks like URL (i.e. it has scheme, which is neither ``data`` nor ``file``, e.g. ``http://``), it tries to download the package from the specified remote source.
-* If supplied argument is not file then application tries to lookup for the specified name in AUR and clones it into the directory with manual updates.
+* If supplied argument is not file then application tries to lookup for the specified name in AUR and clones it into the temporary directory, from which it will be added into the build queue.
 This scenario can also handle package dependencies which are missing in repositories.

 This logic can be overwritten by specifying the ``source`` parameter, which is partially useful if you would like to add package from AUR, but there is local directory cloned from AUR.
-Also official repositories calls are hidden behind explicit source definition.
+Also the official repositories calls are hidden behind explicit source definition.

 Rebuild packages
 ^^^^^^^^^^^^^^^^